Installing a Motorized Satellite System

 - Peak the signal on the meter until you believe it is as good as you can get by moving both east and west.

 - Now, tighten the H-H mount on the supporting pole.
 You are done.

-“I bought that dish and motor from you a couple years ago and have been very happy with it.
+“I bought a Motorized Satellite system from SADOUN Sales a few years ago and have been very happy with it.
 It works great!
 You have permission to mention this as well on your site if you wish.”

 J. Roblin / TechDemos